neoforged/Documentation/docs/resources/client/models/items.md

     }
 }

-// In some class where the event is registered to the mod event bus
+// In some client class where the event is registered to the mod event bus
 @SubscribeEvent
 public static void registerItemTintSources(RegisterColorHandlersEvent.ItemTintSources event) {
     event.register(